Drawing Animation Engine

 Greeting Card Companies

-Companies use AI sketch animation to allow senders to upload their own drawing for eCards.
+Companies use ai sketch animation to allow senders to upload their own drawing.
 "Draw a cake and watch it dance."
 It adds a layer of personalization that drives click-throughs.

 Therapy and Counseling

 Child therapists use the tool to help children express emotions.
 "Draw how you feel."
 If the child draws a sad monster, they can animate it.
-It gives the child agency over their feelings.
+It gives the child agency over their feelings ("Look, the sad monster is doing a silly walk now").

 Developers use the generated animations as "Sprites" for 2D platformer games.
 It creates a unique "hand-drawn" aesthetic similar to games like Cuphead or Doodle Jump without needing a sprite artist.